mjc-school/MJC-School/stage #0/module #5. Algorithms and Data Structures/content.md

 "Big O notation" tells us a number of operations, which an algorithm will perform.
 There are the following most common types of complexities (from fastest to slowest):
-- "O(1)", also known as (henceforce - a.k.a) "_constant time_": the number of operations, which are needed to complete an algorithm, is fixed and doesn't depend on the input number;
+- "O(1)", also known as (henceforth - a.k.a) "_constant time_": the number of operations, which are needed to complete an algorithm, is fixed and doesn't depend on the input number;
 - "O(log n)", a.k.a "logarithmic time": the ratio of the operations number to the input size decreases and tends to zero when "n" increases, i.e. the more input is, the less time is needed;
 - "O(n)", a.k.a "linear time": running time increases with the size of the input in the linear way, i.e.  ;
-- "O(n * log n)", a.k.a "linearithmic time": the "n log n" running time is simply the result of performing a "Θ(log n)" operation "n" times;
+- "O(n * log n)", a.k.a "logarithmic time": the "n log n" running time is simply the result of performing a "Θ(log n)" operation "n" times;
 - "O(n^2)", a.k.a "quadratic time": the number of operations it performs scales in proportion to the square of the input;
 - "O(2^n)", a.k.a "exponential time": any time an input unit increases by 1, it causes you to double the number of operations performed;
 - "O(n!)", a.k.a "factorial time": the number of operations it performs scales in proportion to the result of multiplication of all positive integers less than or equal to the input.